 Share, as defined in the Companies Act 2013, is the measure of a shareholder’s interest in a company’s assets.
 In other words, shares represent a shareholder’s stake of ownership of a company.

-A common feature in all variants of shares is the right to dividend, which a company pays out of the profit.
+A common feature in all variants of shares is the right to dividends, which a company pays out of the profit.

 As per Section 43 of the Companies Act 2013, shares can be broadly classified into two types –